Grand Floridian Resort and Spa – Deluxe Resort

 Can I get turn-down service?

 The Grand Floridian Resort and Spa does offer Nightly Turndown Service, but it is NOT provided in a standard room UNLESS you request it.
 If you’d like this service, each evening between 5:30 p.m. and 9:30 p.m., housekeeping will turn down your beds and leave chocolates and a Disney-themed “goodnight” note.
 If this service is not convenient, you may request turndown at a specific time.
+This may not be available due to ongoing pandemic restrictions.

 Someone left some nice robes in the closet!
 What’s up?